Exponentially slow thermalization and the robustness of Hilbert space fragmentation

 As a first pass, one can quench a state in $\mch_{\rm froz}$ under $e^{-iHt}$ and numerically compute the weight of $\k{\psi(t)}$ in each sector.
 Doing so gives weights which are highly clustered around $G_\mck$'s edge even when $t\gg L$, as shown in Fig.~\ref{fig:trees}~{c}.
 This suggests that the ``outward'' bias---which acts to slow thermalization---wins out.
 To understand why, we shift our focus from Hamiltonian to RU dynamics, where rigorous bounds on thermalization times can be proven.

 \paragraph*{RU dynamics and Hilbert space bottlenecks:} To simplify the dynamics, we replace the unconstrained region by a thermal bath which subjects the spin on the end of the chain to depolarizing noise.
 This models the situation where the unconstrained region is taken to be infinitely large (so that it can exchange an arbitrary amount of energy with the constrained region), and then traced out.
 Since there is no conserved energy in this setup, we will replace time evolution under $H_0$ by a constrained form RU dynamics, consisting of local gates which preserve the pair-flip constraint but are otherwise Haar random.
 The quantum channel implementing one step of the dynamics is \be \mcc_\sfd(\r) = \mcu^\da_\sfd( \Tr_L[\r] \tp \unit/N) \mcu_\sfd,\ee where $\Tr_L[\cdot]$ denotes tracing out the spin at site $L$, and $\mcu_\sfd$ is a random depth-$\sfd$ constrained brickwork circuit.
 In our analytic arguments we will take $\sfd\gg L$, which simplifies things by making the {\it intra}-sector dynamics thermalize instantaneously.
 Regardless of $\sfd$, $\mcc_\sfd$ should generically thermalize product states {\it faster} than the Hamiltonian dynamics studied above.
 We will nevertheless prove that the thermalization time under $\mcc_\sfd$ is {\it exponentially long} in $L$.
-Full proofs of the statements to follow are deferred to App.~\ref{app:bounds}, and in what follows we will only provide proof sketches.
+Detailed proofs of the statements to follow are deferred to the supplementary information \cite{si}; in what follows we will only discuss the most salient aspects.